Bioenergetics and Quinones

 Team members also recently characterized a new pathway for ubiquinone production, which is O2-independent (contrary to the classical, O2-dependent one).
 We are currently working on understanding its origin and physiological role.

-This project is mainly funded by the French National Research Agency, “ANR”.
+These projects are mainly funded by the French National Research Agency, “ANR”.